dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 | `PlusDarker` | X | Sum | X |
 | `PlusLighter` | X | Sum | X |

-These blend modes are symmetrical.
-The source and destination can be exchanged, and all the modes are still available.

 The naming convention of the modes follows a few simple rules:

 - The *Over* suffix indicates what is visible in the intersection.
 Either the source or destination is drawn over the other.